Safe made simple

 Zero security risk to users/networks

 With QuikHelp, there's no special app, special hardware or special software needed to be installed anywhere—there's nothing for a potential hacker to hack.
-No software also means no software/app-upgrade hassles that organizations always have to deal with when they occur.
+No software also means no software/app-upgrade hassles for IT staff to hassle with.

 Enter/change location info on the fly